Here's a list of important events in Connecticut highway history, from the 17th century to the present.

 - Jan.
 1: The "Great Renumbering."
 Connecticut abandons its old numbering convention and renumbers nearly every state route.
 A 1931 map shows the old numbers; a 1932 map, the new.
 Several state routes have not changed appreciably since then, among them routes 47, 94, 112, and 341.

 - March 1: US 44 is commissioned.
 US 202 is also commissioned this year, and possibly on the same date.
 Both were created to encourage tourism.
 US 202 spends hardly any time by itself in the state, being paired with either US 6 or Route 10 except in Danbury, Bethel and a connector road in Farmington.

-- A new section of Route 184 opens, from Old Mystic to the Rhode Island state line.
+- August: a new section of Route 184 opens, from Old Mystic to the Rhode Island state line.
 Called Route 84 at the time, the road is one of several inland routes (including Route 80 and the Merritt Parkway) built in the 1930s to bypass congested US 1.

 - June 29: first section of the Merritt Parkway opens, from New York to US 7.
 Originally designated US 1A (but not signposted with a number), the Parkway would become part of Route 15 ten years later.

 - August 6: Arrigoni Bridge (Portland - Middletown, Routes 66 and 17) opens.
 At the time, it was the longest bridge (3,428 feet) in New England.

 - November: more of the Merritt Parkway opens, extending to Route 57 in Westport.

 - September 21: Tolls are instituted on the Merritt Parkway, to pay for the construction of the Wilbur Cross Parkway.
 A passenger car paid 10 cents.